ChristopherBiscardi/christopherbiscardi.github.com/content/i-use-typst-now/main.typ

 This means I get a fully functional, modern, frontend framework that can be deployed as a client-side webapp, a static site, or a full stack server/client hybrid deployment.
 Islands also means I get to deploy as little WASM as possible.

-With all of that, hot-relod for a website is ready-to-go anytime I need it... but sometimes its nice to have a non-site-specific content authoring workflow.
+With all of that, hot-reload for a website is ready-to-go anytime I need it... but sometimes its nice to have a non-site-specific content authoring workflow.

 Typst comes with its own PDF and HTML target hot-reload server.
 This means I can write, save, and view in milliseconds regardless of where the content is going to end up.